ateethkj1592/Vaccination-Database-Managment-System/README.md

 Here are some sample queries that you can run on the world vaccination database:

 ### Query 1: Get the name and manufacturer of all vaccines in the database
-'SELECT name, manufacturer FROM vaccines;'
+SELECT name, manufacturer FROM vaccines;

 ### Query 2: Get the name and population of all countries in the database
-'SELECT name, population FROM countries;'
+SELECT name, population FROM countries;

 ## Conclusion